solana-labs/solana/docs/src/getstarted/overview.md

 Unlike a file, the account includes metadata for the lifetime of the file.
 Solana accounts have a unique lifecycle.
 When an account is created, it needs to be assigned some space, and tokens are required to rent this space.
-If an account doesn't have enough tokens to cover the rent, it will be removed.
+These are provided as a "rent-exempt minimum balance" that all accounts must hold.
-However, if the account does hold enough tokens to cover the rent for two years, it's considered "rent-exempt" and won't be deleted.
+This minimum balance is recovered when the account is closed.

 You can read more about accounts [here](../developing/programming-model/accounts.md).